frederic-perez/AmE-dictionary/data/idioms.md

 __bonus points__
 __boo-boo__ _n_ :dart: /ˈbubu/ __1__ An error. _It’s only a small boo-boo.
 Don’t stress yourself._ __2__ A hurt; a cut; a bruise. _She has a little boo-boo on her knee._
 __booby prize__ :astonished: A mock prize given to the worst player or performer. _Bob should get the booby prize for the worst showing in the race._
+__bookie__ One who collects bets and pays those who win.
+A shortening of “bookmaker.”
 __bookworm__ _n_ A person who spends a large or excessive amount of time reading or studying.
 __boom chicka wah wah__
 __boom__ An exclamation used in conjunction with a decisive or impressive statement or action. _Boom!
 You can’t argue with that logic._